A Possible Cold Imprint of Voids on the Microwave Background Radiation: Stacking of Voids

 We note also a previously unappreciated reason why the smallest voids in a halo sample might tend to reside in larger-scale overdensities.
 Large-scale overdense patches have higher halo number density, and thus higher sampling than average.
 High sampling is exactly what is needed to resolve the smallest voids, so it is not surprising that a sample of only the smallest voids would tend to be in large-scale overdense regions.

 Fig.\ \ref{Tsimulation2} shows an ISWRS stack using relatively small voids, $r_v\sim20$Mpc/$h$.
 We find from the stacked halo number density profile (Panel B) that the voids are indeed real underdense regions.
 However, stacking their CMB imprints yields a large hot spot with the radius of more than 80 Mpc/$h$.
 This suggests that those relatively small voids are likely to live in overdense environments which are contracting.
-Indeed, the mass-weighted velocity field overplotted in Panel A indicates convergent flow of dark matter towards the stacked void center.
-Therefore, it is not ideal to blindly take voids defined in the halo density field for the ISWRS stacking procedure.
+Indeed, the mass-weighted velocity field overplotted in Panel A indicates convergent flow of dark matter towards the stacked void centre.
+(We notice that the large-scale hot spot is slightly off-centred, most likely due to cosmic variance introduced by large-scale modes.)
+It is not ideal to blindly take voids defined in the halo density field for the ISWRS stacking procedure.
 The void-in-cloud problem may reduce the total stacked signal, or even reverse the sign of it.
 It also complicates the interpretation of the stacked ISWRS signal.
 To tackle this problem, we turn to our simulations.

 In simulations, we stack voids in relatively narrow ranges of radii (5 Mpc/$h$) at each redshift of our simulations, applying the optimal rescaling filter radius for the compensated filter to obtain the stacked, filtered ISWRS temperature.
 Results are shown in Fig.\ \ref{Trz}.
 The ISWRS temperature clearly depends on size and redshift, i.e.\ larger voids induce a greater ISWRS signal.
 A void at constant $r_{\rm v}$ has larger $|\Delta T|$ at larger scale factor, indicating the increasing influence of dark energy.
 Voids with $r_{\rm v}<20$ Mpc/$h$ have $|\Delta T|<0.1\mu K$ at all redshifts.
 The largest voids found in the SDSS data ($r_{\rm v}\sim 140$ Mpc/$h$) may have $|\Delta T |\sim 1-2\mu K$, but they are very rare.
 The magnitude of the linear ISW signal is typically 10$\%$ to 20$\%$ lower than the full ISWRS signal.
 Larger differences are found for smaller voids such as $r_{\rm v}<20$ Mpc$/h$, but the overall amplitudes there are negligibly small.